Germoe/our-family-story/README.md

 This repo hosts a lightweight, single-page React site built with Vite and Tailwind CSS.
 Content is managed through YAML so copy and images can be updated without touching the layout code.

+## Prerequisites

+- Use **Node.js 20 LTS**.
+A `.nvmrc` file is included so `nvm use` will select the correct version.
+Homebrew installs of Node 22 can fail with missing `libicui18n` errors; switching to Node 20 resolves that issue.

 ## Editing content

 - Update text and links in [`src/content/site.yaml`](src/content/site.yaml).
 The YAML is validated at build time so missing